VivecaMellegard/plant-humanities-summer2024/mulberry/README.md

 	   caption="The House of Representatives, painting by Samuel F.B.
 Morse 1822-1823">
 <param ve-image>

->"The only appropriate food for the silkworm is the leaf of the mulberry tree.
-It should be the first business therefore of the silk grower to provide himself with the source of a constant supply of mulberry leaves." [^1]
+>The only appropriate food for the silkworm is the leaf of the mulberry tree.
+It should be the first business therefore of the silk grower to provide himself with the source of a constant supply of mulberry leaves.[^2]

 Here we tell the story of loss
 <param ve-image